megatop1/RedTeam/README.md

 # WindowsRedTeam
-Red Team Toolkit for CTF's and Learning for Windows Offense
+Red Team Toolkit for CTF's and Learning for Windows and Linux Offense with friends